Mapsoft TDMRep - User Guide

 4. Select a Reservation value:

-Tip: Use the Remove button to strip all TDMRep metadata from the document.
+Tip: Hover over any control to see a tooltip explaining what it does.
+Use the Remove button to strip all TDMRep metadata from the document.

 Batch Processing Multiple Files